 It’s unusual for marbled murrelet carcasses to wash ashore.
 I came upon this winter plumage adult in January.Not too common in the drift line.
 This is a winter plumage adult from January.

-Fairly common in the drift line, this is a winter adult.
-The other thing you see here is the breast meat has been eaten.
-You’ll see that a lot.
+Fairly common in the drift line, especially in fall and winter.
+In the lower image, you’ll the breast meat has been eaten.
 Gulls and ravens go for the breast meat first.

 Tufted Puffin